 Andhra Pradesh has been one of the foremost states to have developed sector-specific policies.
 Forming industrial clusters and developing infrastructure, such as biotech parks, textile parks and hardware parks has been the state's key strategy to attract investments in various industries.

-Andhra Pradesh was home to 24 operational SEZs, 33 SEZs with formal approvals, four SEZs with in-principle approval and 28 notified SEZs, as of July 2022.
+As per Andhra Pradesh Industrial Infrastructure Corporation, Andhra Pradesh was home to total of 47 SEZs including 10 SEZs with formal approvals, five SEZs with in-principle approval and 32 notified SEZs.
 These SEZs were spread across diversified sectors which include textiles & apparel, food processing, footwear & leather products, multi-products, pharma, IT SEZs, etc.

-Between October 2019-March 2023, FDI inflows in Andhra Pradesh stood at US$ 796 million.
-The state ranked 14th in India in terms of FDI inflows.
+According to Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflow in Andhra Pradesh between October 2019-June 2024 stood at US$ 966.66 million.
 In September 2022, a total of Rs.
 126,622 crore (US$ 15.5 billion) worth of investment proposals were approved by the Andhra Pradesh State Investment Promotion Board (SIPB), of which Rs.
 81,000 crore (US$ 9.92 billion) would be invested in the green energy sector.

 During the Budget 2022-23, the State Government announced that in phase III of the Nadu-Nedu program, the infrastructure in 24,620 schools (such as furniture, fans, lights, and drinking water) will be upgraded.